christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 We got our first taste of the market data.
 We see futures prices that are consistently different from their underlying and from the theory.
 However different futures are quite highly correlated in how and when they diverge from the expected values.

-In Part 2 I will look into using the perpetual as a method to arbitrage these price differences.
+In [Part 3]({% post_url 2019-05-20-bitcoin-futures-arbitrage-part-3 %}) I will look into using the perpetual as a method to arbitrage these price differences.